Medically reviewed by Drugs.com. Last updated on Dec 11, 2020.

 How is this medicine (Pepto-Bismol) best taken?

-Use Pepto-Bismol as ordered by your doctor.
+Use Pepto-Bismol (bismuth subsalicylate chewable tablets) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

-- Chew well or let melt in the mouth.
+- Chew well or let dissolve in the mouth.

 - Drink lots of noncaffeine liquids unless told to drink less liquid by your doctor.